testing-library/react-hooks-testing-library/docs/usage/basic-hooks.md

 ## Providing Props

-Sometimes a hook relies on the props passed to it in order to do it's thing.
+Sometimes a hook relies on the props passed to it in order to do its thing.
 For example the `useCounter` hook could easily accept the initial value of the counter as a prop:

 ```js